flaviut/nre/README.rst

 ============

 A regular expression library for Nim using PCRE to do the hard work.
-The top priority is ergonomics & ease of use.
+The top priorities are ergonomics & ease of use.

 Notes
 -----